 The Indianapolis Bar Association provides volunteer opportunities to its members both in the form of general community service and the IndyBar's various Pro Bono programs.

 We are proud of the efforts made by IndyBar pro bono volunteers.
 Click here to view the current Hall of Fame listing of IndyBar pro bono volunteers.

 Current Volunteer Opportunities

 The IndyBar has a variety of opportunities for pro bono and volunteer service.
 To volunteer for an IndyBar pro bono program, simply fill out the short online form at indybar.org/probono.
 NOTE: Volunteers must be IndyBar members.
 In addition to pro bono service, IndyBar volunteers are needed every month to represent the association at Naturalization Ceremonies.
-See more about this unique opportunity here (note: due to COVID-19, until further notice all remaining 2020 ceremonies are closed to special guests, which includes IndyBar volunteers.)
+See more about this unique opportunity here (note: due to COVID-19, until further notice 2021 ceremonies are closed to special guests, which includes IndyBar volunteers.)

 Making a Difference: IndyBar Pro Bono Programs